Litabeach/README-Generator/README.md

 ## Installation

-test
+test it

 ## Usage

-asbbd

-// ## Credits  leave this out???
+test tsetetset

 ## License

-Apache

-## Contributing

-guidlines
+This application is covered by the Apache License

+jfkdls;

 ## Tests

-test again
+jdkddd

 ## Questions

-If you have any questions about this application, please contact donald@email.com.
+If you have any questions about this application, please contact jdksla at fjdkslfjd@gmail.com.